home-assistant/addons/duckdns/README.md

 The number of seconds to wait before updating DuckDNS subdomains and renewing Let's Encrypt certificates.

+### Option: `ipv4`

+The IPv4 address to configure in DuckDNS.
+Leave empty to let DuckDNS do the auto-detection or enter `detect` to let the addon use ipv4.wtfismyip.com to detect an IPv4 address.

+### Option: `ipv6`

+The IPv6 address to configure in DuckDNS.
+Leave empty to ignore IPv6 or enter `detect` to let the addon use ipv6.wtfismyip.com to detect an IPv6 address.

 ## Known issues and limitations

 - To log in, DuckDNS requires a free account from any of the following services: Google, Github, Twitter, Persona or Reddit.